Reviews Communities Blog FAQ Services Contact

 You must deliver all California standard disclosures on time and add VA-specific items like the VA Amendatory Escape Clause, VA appraisal addenda, and quick repair responses.
 Doing this up front lets you close fast without VA appraisal or MPR delays.

-You’re selling into a fast San Diego market with just 1.8 months of supply, median days on market around 18, and price growth holding near 3 to 4 percent.
+Disclosure and appraisal delays are the single biggest risk to your closing timeline in San Diego’s fast market.
+You’re selling into a market with just 1.8 months of supply, median days on market around 18, and price growth holding near 3 to 4 percent.
 In a low-inventory environment, the only thing that can slow you down is a disclosure or appraisal delay.
 If you’re using a VA loan, offering an assumable VA rate, or considering VA buyers, your timing could hinge on whether you handle the extra VA steps correctly at the start.
 You want zero surprises between acceptance and appraisal, especially if you’re targeting strong demand in neighborhoods like La Jolla or North Park, or nearby areas such as Poway and Chula Vista.
 When you compare options with top San Diego real estate agents, you’ll see that a clean file with complete disclosures is what separates a 21-day close from a 45-day stall.

 You should prepare both the standard California disclosures and the VA-specific documents that lenders and appraisers expect.
 Your goal is to remove friction before the buyer’s loan file goes to underwriting.